marcoarment/FCModel/README.md

 CREATE INDEX IF NOT EXISTS name ON Person (name);
 ```

 A single-column primary key is required.
-It can be an integer or a string, and `AUTOINCREMENT` is optional.
-You're responsible for creating your own indexes.
+It can be an integer or a string.
+If you don't specify a key value upon object creation, FCModel will generate a random 64-bit signed integer key that's unique within the table.
+You're responsible for creating your own table indexes.

 This table's model would look like this: